ShantanuWebDev/ShantanuWebDev/README.md

 - 👋 Hi, I’m Shantanu
 - 👀 I’m interested in learning all the modern day technologies and i aspire to work at SpaceX someday :)
 - 🌱 I’m currently learning Web Development right now.
-- 💞️ I’m looking to collaborate on Web Dev projects soon :)
+- 💞️ I’m looking to collaborate on Web Dev projects
 - 📫 How to reach me ...

 <!---